-Data Continue to Strongly Support the Need to Maintain Current Law
+Data Continues to Strongly Support the Need to Maintain Current Law

-There is a substantial history of congressional policy development and underlying research on the impact of self-referral to physician-owned hospitals.
-The empirical record is clear that these conflict-of-interest arrangements of hospital ownership and self-referral by physicians result in cherry-picking of the healthiest and wealthiest patients, excessive utilization of care, and patient safety concerns.
-This policy development includes 15 years of work by Congress, involving numerous hearings, as well as analyses by the Health and Human Services Office of Inspector General, the GAO, and the Medicare Payment Advisory Commission.
-And now, using the most recent publicly available data, Dobson / DaVanzo has reinforced those findings.
+There is a substantial history of congressional policy development and underlying research on the impact of self-referral to POHs.
+The empirical record is clear that these conflict-ofinterest arrangements of hospital ownership and self-referral by physicians result in cherrypicking of the healthiest and wealthiest patients, excessive utilization of services, and patient safety concerns.
+This policy development includes 15 years of work by Congress, involving numerous hearings, as well as analyses by the Department of Health and Human Services Office of Inspector General, the Government Accountability Office (GAO) and the

+Medicare Payment Advisory Commission (MedPAC).
+And now, using the most recent publicly available data, Dobson | DaVanzo has reinforced those findings.

-In short, the dangers of self-referral remain, and the foundation for current law must be fortified, not weakened.
-Despite recent assertions by the PHA, Congressional Budget Office scoring of proposals to modify existing law consistently demonstrate that self-referral to physician-owned hospitals increases utilization, which increases Medicare costs and health care costs generally.
+In short, the dangers of self-referral remain, and current law must be fortified, not weakened.
+Despite assertions by the PHA, Congressional Budget Office scoring of proposals to modify existing law consistently demonstrate that self-referral to physician-owned hospitals increases utilization, which in turn increases Medicare costs and overall health care costs.
 This is a key reason why the U.S. Chamber of Commerce has long supported the ban on self-referral to physician-owned hospitals.